Thoobi/Thoobi/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on Frontend projects
+- 👯 I’m looking to collaborate on Frontend projects and looking for a job
 - 🤔 I’m looking for help with resources for frontend development
 - 💬 Ask me about Frontend languages and tools
 - 📫 How to reach me: @sydneydaniel76@gmail.com